An account on links between Finsler and Lorentz Geometries for Riemannian Geometers: Relativistic applications

 for all $p,q\in\M$.
-The first condition means that the spacetime does not contain any causal loop, that is, $(\M,g)$ is {\em causal}, and the second one that no observer can see the sudden appeareance or disappearance of a particle from the spacetime, i.e., $(\M,g)$ does not contain {\em naked singularites}.
+The first condition means that the spacetime does not contain any causal loop, that is, $(\M,g)$ is {\em causal}, and the second one that no observer can see the sudden appearance or disappearance of a particle from the spacetime, i.e., $(\M,g)$ does not contain {\em naked singularities}.
 Taking into account Geroch's \cite{G} and the further developments in \cite{BS05,BS06}, the following characterization holds. \begin{theorem} A spacetime is globally hyperbolic if and only if it admits a (smooth, spacelike) Cauchy hypersurface.
 In this case, there exists some onto smooth map $\tau: \M \rightarrow \R$ such that the spacetime splits as an orthogonal product

-where\footnote{The natural time-orientation chosen here and in the remainder is the one such that the timelike vector $\partial_\tau$ becomes future-pointing.} $\Lambda>0$ is a function on $\M$, $g_t$ is a Riemannian metric on each slice $\{t\}\times M$ varying smoothly with $t$, and each slice becomes a Cauchy hypersurface in $\M$.
-Such a $\tau$ is called a {\em Cauchy temporal function}.
+where $\Lambda>0$ is a function on $\M$, $g_t$ is a Riemannian metric on each slice $\{t\}\times M$ varying smoothly with $t$, and each slice becomes a Cauchy hypersurface in $\M$.\footnote{The natural time-orientation chosen here and in the remainder is the one such that the timelike vector $\partial_\tau$ becomes future-pointing.} Such a $\tau$ is called a {\em Cauchy temporal function}.
 Moreover, any Cauchy hypersurface $S$ can be regarded as a level of some Cauchy temporal function, obtaining then an orthogonal splitting as above such that $S \cong \{0\}\times M$. \end{theorem} A generalization of globally hyperbolic spacetimes are the {\em causally simple} ones, where the second hypothesis in \eqref{e_def_glob_hyp} is weakened into the condition: $J^+(p), J^-(p)$ are closed for all $p,q$.
 For these spacetimes, no splitting as in Theorem \ref{t_Cauchytemporal} can be ensured, however, they are {\em stably causal}, that is, they admit a {\em temporal function} $\tau$.
 This means that $\tau: \M\rightarrow \R$ is onto with grad$(\tau )$ timelike and past-directed (thus, $\tau$ grows strictly on any future-directed causal curve and the slices $\tau=$ constant are spacelike).
-A simple example of these properties is the following (see \cite[Th.
-3.67]{BEE} and Th. \ref{t_escala_causal} below).
+A simple example of these properties is the following (see \cite[Theorem 3.67]{BEE} and Theorem \ref{t_escala_causal} below).

 \begin{prop} Let $(M,g_R)$ be a Riemannian manifold and consider the natural product spacetime $(\M=\R\times M,g=-d\tau^2+g_R)$.
 Then, the canonical projection $\tau: \R\times M\rightarrow \R$ is a temporal function and